-If yours results in denial, you can appeal again and plead your case before an Administrative Law Judge (ALJ).
+Denied a second time?
+Then you can appeal again to plead your case before an Administrative Law Judge (ALJ).
 However, you’ll have to wait a pretty long time for your appeals court date.
-In Valparaiso, you’ll wait about 11 months after you appeal to plead our case in court.
-But if you’re in Indianapolis, 17.5 months is the average hearing wait time for appeals cases.
-So if you win benefits on appeal, you may wait 2-3 years after applying for your first Indiana disability payment!
+In Indianapolis, you’ll wait about 9 months after you appeal to plead your case.
+But in Valparaiso, 13 months is the average wait for appeals hearings.
+So if you win benefits on appeal, you may wait 2+ years after applying for your first Indiana disability payment!

 3. How Much Money Can I Get From SSDI?

-The maximum Indiana disability payment the SSDI program can pay anyone is $3,011/month.
+The maximum Indiana disability payment the SSDI program can pay anyone is $3,627 each month.
 To qualify for that amount, you’ll need to earn a six-figure salary for several years first.
-Nationwide, disabled workers currently receive an average $1,258/month in SSDI benefits.
-The only way to get a raise is with an annual cost-of-living-adjustment (COLA) increase.
+Nationwide, disabled workers currently receive an average $1,483 per month in SSDI benefits.
+The only way to get more is with an annual cost-of-living-adjustment (COLA) increase.

-4. Does the SSDI Program Pay Indiana Disability Claimants Benefits for Life?
+4. Does the SSDI Program Pay Indiana Disability Benefits for Life?

 Indiana disability benefits that come from the federal SSDI program are not permanent.
-If the SSA approves your claim, they’ll check back with you ever 3, 5 or 7 years.
-Every time you receive an Indiana disability update letter, you’ll have to prove you’re still too disabled to work.
-You’ll get these letters regularly until you reach your full retirement age (FRA).
+If the SSA approves your claim, they’ll check back with you ever 3, 5, or 7 years.
+Every time you receive a disability update letter, you’ll have to prove you still cannot work.
+You’ll get these letters regularly until you turn 67.
 When that day comes, the SSA automatically converts Indiana disability into regular Social Security checks.
 The amount you get each month won’t change, and you don’t need to file any paperwork.
-If the SSA decides at any time that you’re no longer disabled, they’ll stop your SSDI payments immediately.
+If the SSA decides at any time that you can work again, then they’ll stop your benefits immediately.